ToniMigliato/Data-Science-Projects/README.md

 # Data-Science-Projects
-In this repository I show some data science projects I've been working on.
+In this repository I show some of the Data Science projects I've been working on.